Skip to Content

 The flowers will not last forever, so there isn’t anything necessarily wrong if your flower wither and fall off!
 They may have just been open for a long time already.

-So what do you do after all your flowers are withered?
+So what do you do after all your flowers are withered and have fallen off?

 Option 1: Leave it As-Is

-Option 1 is to just leave the whole stem in tact!
-I’ve never done this.
+Option 1 is to just leave the whole flower stem intact.
+I’ve never done this, and I’ll explain why.

 Option 2: Cutting Stems After Blooming